Mary Lou Fulton College for Teaching and Learning Innovation policies

 More information about the Principled Innovation® assets can be found on the How PI works website.

-Students are informed of, and have an opportunity to respond to, an allegation of a violation of or behavior inconsistent with the professional disposition standards.
+Students are informed of and have an opportunity to respond to an allegation of a violation of, or behavior inconsistent with, the Professional Disposition Standards.
 As a general rule, the college seeks to assist students to become professionals by working with them to develop and improve professional conduct.
-Students accused of violating or not acting in accordance with the professional disposition standards attend a meeting with the college leadership to discuss allegations.
-Possible sanctions include probation, suspension, disqualification or dismissal from the program.
+Students accused of violating or not acting in accordance with the Professional Disposition Standards attend a meeting with college leadership to discuss the allegations.
+Possible sanctions include college academic probation, suspension, disqualification or dismissal from the program.

-Following are the steps taken in the referral process for a violation of MLFTC professional disposition standards.
+Following are the steps taken in the referral process for a violation of MLFC professional disposition standards.

-1. The instructor, site lead or other university representative discusses concerns with the student and informs the student that a referral will be submitted to college leadership.
+1. The instructor, faculty supervisor or other university representative discusses concerns with the student and informs the student that a referral will be submitted to college leadership.
 Depending on the nature of the referral, the student may be required to attend a meeting with college leadership.

-2. If the referral is made for a violation of MLFTC professional disposition standards, the student is required to attend a meeting to discuss the alleged violations.
-This meeting provides students with an opportunity to share their side of the situation.
-At the meeting, an individualized growth plan is developed with input from the student and college administration.
-Students on an IGP are placed on a probationary status in the college until requirements of the IGP are met.
+2. If the referral is made for a violation of MLFC professional disposition standards, the student must attend a meeting to discuss the alleged violations.
+This meeting provides the student with an opportunity to share their side of the situation.
+At the meeting, a professional improvement plan agreement is developed with input from the student and college administration.
+Students on a PIP are placed on a probationary status in the college until requirements of the PIP are met.

-3. Students may be required to attend a follow up meeting to discuss their status in meeting requirements outlined in their plan.
-Failure to attend a required meeting or to fulfill expectations outlined in the IGP agreement may result in program dismissal.
+3. Students may be required to attend a follow-up meeting to discuss their status in meeting requirements outlined in their plan.
+Failure to attend a required meeting or fulfill expectations outlined in the PIP agreement may result in program dismissal.

-After meeting with MLFTC leadership to discuss the circumstances leading to the placement release, the student has the option to appeal the release to the associate director of Teacher Preparation.
-If it is determined that the allegations of a violation of unprofessional behavior resulting in the request for dismissal from the placement site are warranted, one or more of the following actions may result.
+After meeting with MLFC leadership to discuss the circumstances leading to the placement release, the student has the option to appeal the release to the associate director of educator preparation.
+If it is determined that the allegations of a violation of unprofessional behavior resulting in the request for release from the placement site are warranted, one or more of the following actions may result.
 The intern or student teacher:

-• will be formally removed from the internship or student teaching placement.
+• is formally removed from the internship or student teaching placement.

-• will receive a failing grade ("E") for the internship or student teaching course.
+• receives a failing grade ("E") for the internship or student teaching course.

 • may not withdraw from the internship or professional experience course or student teaching course.
-If a withdrawal is processed by the Office of the Registrar, the grade will be administratively changed to an "E."
+If a withdrawal is processed by the Office of the Registrar, the grade is administratively changed to an "E."

-• will not be assigned another internship or student teaching placement during the same semester.
+• is not assigned another internship or student teaching placement during the same semester.

-• must withdraw from all courses that require concurrent enrollment with internship or student teaching, including any applied project courses taken concurrently with student teaching.
+• must withdraw from all courses that require concurrent enrollment with a professional experience course.

-If a student intends to repeat the internship or student teaching during the semester following the release, the student must show evidence of how they plan to resolve the situation or circumstances which resulted in the removal from the internship or student teaching.
-The student is required to meet with MLFTC leadership to develop an individualized growth plan outlining expectations for continued professional growth and academic development.
+If a student intends to repeat the internship, apprentice teaching or student teaching course during the semester following the release, they must show evidence of how they plan to resolve the situation or circumstances that resulted in their removal from the internship or student teaching placement.
+The student is required to meet with MLFC leadership to develop a PIP outlining expectations for continued professional growth and academic development.

-If the student violates the rules, policies or procedures for conduct established by the school, district, local education agency, ASU, MLFTC or the law, the intern student teacher, or administrator candidate will be dismissed from the program.
-Students who are dismissed may not continue in a certification pathway, but they may be eligible to pursue other noncertification degree options within MLFTC or within other colleges at ASU.
+If the student violates the rules, policies or procedures for conduct established by the school, district, local education agency, ASU, MLFC or the law, the intern, apprentice teacher, student teacher or administrator candidate is dismissed from the program.
+Students who are dismissed may not continue in a certification pathway but may be eligible to pursue other, non-certification degree options within MLFC or within other colleges at ASU.

 Section III: Initial teacher and administrator certification policies